 Hence, a university should emphasize Hikmah, which enables the academics as the knowledge workers to fulfill their sacred function as Khalifah.
 The Qur’an explains that the task of man as a Khalifah is to administer and cultivate the earth (Hud 11:61).
 From the perspective of Islam, it is an indispensable responsibility of every sane man.
 Therefore, in fulfilling this responsibility as Khalifah, the academics need to engage with others.
 They have to address the different types of communities; the learned, the learning, and the public appropriating the approaches that suit them best.
 This is where Hikmah is needed.
 Therefore, it is vital to stress that academics are not wagers but workers of knowledge who could bring about societal changes.

-For a profession that does not provide high monetary profit or tangible outputs (i.e., not calculated in the KPI, KIP, and KRI), it is the Return of Values (ROV) which should aspire academics to stay true to their duties and responsibilities (Asma Ismail, 2013).
+For a profession that does not provide high monetary profit or tangible outputs (i.e., not calculated in the KPI, KIP, and KRI), it is the Return of Values (ROV) that should aspire academics to stay true to their duties and responsibilities (Asma Ismail, 2013).
 In addition, as stated earlier, the career as academics that is linked to ibadah and rightly executed is promised with remarkable blessings from Allah.
 Indeed He regards the best speeches as someone who invites to Allah and does righteousness, and for doing so, one is being the real Muslim.
 (Fussilat 41:33)

 Another essential attribute of academics is Rahmah in the sense that, ideally, their academic pursuit and engagement shall radiate the spirit of Rahmah to the world.
 Academics should hold to the idea that their work would impact the university, students, and the community at large.
 Hence, academics should reflect if the activities or programs conducted would positively impact the community or not.
 Academics in this regard are responsive and proactive in solving life problems and restoring balance in the world.